HimanshuVK1/cloudraft/documentation.md

     delay = random.randint(0, 0)
     time.sleep(delay)
     collector.launch_collector()
 ```

+<br />  <br />
 ## 6) Best practices are follows:
-- Used Helm for reproducible deployments.
+### 1st Used Helm for reproducible deployments.
-- Automated deployment with ArgoCD for GitOps.
-- Configured ingress for external access.
+- Added templese are deployment, service, ingerss-nginx, configmap, secret.
+- For pod added resource allocations to limit their resource usage.
 - Included secrets management for sensitive data and configmap for runtime fixes.
+- For pod security read-only file system, non-root user pod access which will prevent kernal access from pod or container.
+- Added rolling update strategy and liveness & readyness probs for zero downtime deployment and self heal purposes respectivily.
+### 2nd Automated deployment with ArgoCD for GitOps.
+### 3rd Configured ingress for external access.